dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 <details>
   <summary><h2>Installation 📦</h2></summary>

-If you prefer not to compile the code yourself, you can download the exe's from **[TITAN's Discord](https://discord.gg/yUWyvT9JyP)**.
-Otherwise, follow the guide below.
+If you prefer not to compile the code yourself, you can download the exe's from **[TITAN's Discord](https://discord.gg/yUWyvT9JyP)** in the "✅︱spoofer" channel, these will be located in the "Release folder.
+They'll also contain the same source found here.

 1. **Clone the repository:**